-Smoke Gateway will monitor a cook for 25 hours.
-It will automatically stop after 25 hours, save that graph, and start a new one.
+Smoke Gateway will monitor a cook for at least 25 hours.
+It will automatically stop after at least 25 hours has passed, save that graph, and start a new one.
 The app can store up to five graphs at once.

 You can export the graph data at any time to a .csv file and open it in spreadsheet software (such as Excel , Google Sheets, or Numbers).
 This will allow you save as many graphs as you’d like, merge them, or manipulate the data so you can compare the cooks further.

 See the ThermoWorks BBQ app online help file, located here, for more information.